BST eltromat’s iPQ-Center reflects developments in the production-quality requirements placed on the printing and packaging industry.

 Another example is the complete integration of iPQ-Spectral into the production process of a globally active packaging manufacturer.
 The result is that information from various company databases is supplied to the inline spectral color measurement tool, automatically triggering the set-up of the system.
 System set-up has been completely automated.
 The color values measured by these smart sensors are, in turn, fed from the iPQ-Spectral back to the customer’s database.

-A third example, found in the area of converting, is the linking of BST eltromat’s quality assurance systems with the integrative platform the@vanced from KAMPF Schneid- und Wickeltechnik.
+A third example, found in the area of converting, is the linking of BST eltromat’s quality assurance systems with the integrative platform [email protected] from KAMPF Schneid- und Wickeltechnik.
 This platform links components, systems, and machines and feeds status messages to machine operators.
-The benefits of this link-up were demonstrated last year at the ICE trade fair using a KAMPF rewinder equipped with a web guiding system and an iPQ-Check from BST eltromat. the@vanced received the sensor signals from the web guiding system in real time and displayed them visually.
+The benefits of this link-up were demonstrated last year at the ICE trade fair using a KAMPF rewinder equipped with a web guiding system and an iPQ-Check from BST eltromat. [email protected] received the sensor signals from the web guiding system in real time and displayed them visually.
 The machine operators can check how the web position changes across the web and thus evaluate the winding quality. iPQ-Check, thanks to its reliable print defect detection system, was able to monitor production and send error signals to the KAMPF cockpit.

 BST eltromat has implemented numerous customer-specific integration projects in various industries, also linking its quality assurance solutions to ERP systems in the process.
 Additional challenges will need to be met here in the future.
 Furthermore, BST eltromat will add even more practical experience to its quality assurance systems and will make use of technical innovations in order to make operation for machine users even simpler and safer.
 The iPQ-Center is sure to receive additional tasks in the future concerning to quality assurance in web printing.
 The history of the iPQ-Center thus continues to be written.